Plant Rant: Which Texas Sage is it Really?

 Texas sage leucophyllum langmaniae lynns legacy

-What the??!!
+It's OCTOBER.
 It's like it heard me tell it I was going to rip it out...so it got to blooming in fast order!
 Only took 5 years.
 So both of these mystery plants are now in full bloom and pollinators were visiting the flowers - for the first time in my observation.
 Again, best I can figure these are 'Lynn's Legacy'.
+And interestingly, this variety is not as influenced by humidity or rainfall to bloom (which is clearly what I'm seeing), but rather needs the hot temperatures...which may be why it only blooms after August for me (but I'm also wondering about a photoperiod response).

 Texas sage leucophyllum langmaniae lynns legacy flowers